sumeetguptasf/assignment/Assignment.md

 -> using /whoAmI api , authorized access will make it poossible to access the respource

 4. Authorization will be handled by the same user service - with authorization end-points which wil check the role of user - SuperAdmin, Admin, etc.

+5. [facing problem] Restrict certain routes (e.g., product creation) to Admin or SuperAdmin using ARC’s decorators or metadata-based checks